-Storm Hotel is also inspired by the landscapes of this country.
+The landscapes of this country also inspire storm Hotel.
 Here, the softer, smoother colors and textures of nature are used, reflecting Iceland’s Northern Lights, waterfalls, and native moss.
 It is also notable as it is the only Keahotel where you can book a room with a balcony.

 Centerhotel has six hotels in Reykjavík, four of which are three stars.
 Two of these—Centerhotels Plaza and Klöpp—are right in the city center, with the former on the main square, Ingólfstorg.
 The others—Skjaldbreið and Miðgarðar—are still within easy walking distance.

 The location of Centerhotel Plaza makes it a desirable place to stay.
 Those traveling for business will find first-class conference rooms here.
 Klöpp combines convenience, comfort, and simplicity, and its bar gets quite lively during happy hour, from 18:00.

 Skjaldbreið is located right on Laugavegur, meaning it is the perfect base for those who love shopping.
 Miðgarðar, though further from the downtown area, is right next to the Hlemmur bus station, making far off destinations much less of a hassle to reach.

 All the hotels offer breakfast between 7 and 10 am.